MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 Start querying 105M+ facts today

 Register free to access the full S&P500 universe — no credit card required.
-Institutional full-universe access at $200/mo.
+Pro full-universe + 30-year history at $49/mo.
+Institutional with smart-money data (insider + institutional ownership) + webhooks + redistribution at $499/mo.